First, just to clarify … the team at Promain always get a buzz when we’re able to deliver great advice and fulfil our customers’ requirements.

 The product that was recommended was FireKill Steel 60.
 A high quality coating that provides protection of 30 and 60 minutes fire resistance to structural steel and cast iron.

 FireKill Flame Retardant Topcoat is a perfect companion to the FireKill Steel 60, which forms part of the range of Promain flame-retardant paint finishes.
-Ideal for providing a decorative surface – in a range of colours and choice of matt, gloss or satin finishes, FireKill Flame Retardant Topcoat has also been tested to British Standard 476 Part 6 (Class 0).
+This product is ideal for providing a decorative surface.
+It is available in a range of colours and choice of matt, gloss or satin finishes.
+FireKill Flame Retardant Topcoat has also been tested to British Standard 476 Part 6 (Class 0).

 Please be aware, in order to ensure the correct flame retardant protection is achieved, it is essential to enlist the knowledge of a specialist like Nino.
 These products are finely tuned to each individual surface (hence the need for the questions mentioned above).